Funny Dutch names and the story behind them

 We can have a giggle about the Dutch first name Pik which seems to relate to the Dutch word for the male organ but we should not lose the run of ourselves.
 Kok for instance means cook.

-In the movie 'meet the parents', Ben Stiller plays a character named Gay Fokker and we are all supposed to laugh.
+In the movie Meet the Parents, Ben Stiller plays a character named Gaylord Fokker and we are all supposed to laugh.
 But Fokker (breeder) is a perfectly legitimate surname in the Netherlands.
 And while we are on the subject, my heart goes out to the Dutch man who proudly announced 'I fok horses' when asked about his occupation during an interview on British television some years back.

-So come on, Dutch names are not so weird are all.
+So Dutch names are perhaps not so weird after all.
 But if you do have to laugh, be sure there are no Irish teachers brandishing a large crutch in the vicinity.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.